How To Tell If You Can Deduct Your Property Taxes

 - State and local personal property taxes

-Deducting State, Local and Foreign Real Estate Taxes
+Deducting State and Local Real Estate Taxes

 Deducting State and Local Personal Property Tax